-Ever wondered what dog breed is the smartest?
-While most dogs are intelligent, certain breeds stand out from the pack when it comes to being able to master and carry out new commands, routines, and tasks.
+While most dogs are intelligent, certain breeds stand out from the pack - those are the smartest dog breeds, who master and carry out new commands, routines, and tasks.

 Just like humans, our canine companions are all different, so although some breeds have an edge over others when it comes to smarts, each dog will differ in their intelligence.
 It’s also worth pointing out that there are different kinds of intelligence, with some breeds excelling in social situations and others better able to problem-solve or learn new words.

-We’ve listed the 10 dog breeds that regularly rank as being the smartest, but all dogs can have their cognitive abilities nurtured through early socialization and regular training.
+We’ve listed 13 dog breeds that regularly rank as being the smartest, but all dogs can have their cognitive abilities nurtured through early socialization and regular training.

 Known for being confident, courageous, and smart, the German Shepherd is the second most popular dog in the United States, and for good reason.
 Loyal and steady, this breed will think nothing of putting their life on the line for those they love.
 Gentle family companions and hard-working police and military dogs, the German Shepherd is eager-to-please and razor-sharp, learning commands quickly.

 Alongside the Chorkie, Papillons are one of the smallest breeds in the world, weighing in at a dainty 5-10lbs.
 Their petite size says nothing about their mental capacity though, with the Papillion well regarded as one of the most clever canines around.

 Friendly and alert with a naturally happy disposition, the Pap is a quick study, picking up new commands and routines with ease.
 Excellent agility dogs, they frequently take out the winner’s trophy at all levels of the sport and love performing tricks for their owners.